ivan-kleshnin/unredux/5.async-actions/README.md

 ## Demo1

+app = reactive Actions + reactive State + reactive Async Actions

+Names and terms are under consideration.

-### Basic reducers
+### Obscure reducers

-You can discover that most state updates can be trivially expressed with the following reducers:
+You may discover that most state updates can be trivially expressed with the following reducers:

 ```js
 let obscureReducers = {